xbeat/Machine-Learning/README.md

 De-normalized data refers to a data structure where redundant information is intentionally added to improve query performance or simplify data handling.
 This approach contrasts with normalized data, which aims to reduce redundancy.

+## Machine Learning Math & Algorithms Demystified

+Introduction to Machine Learning

+Machine Learning is not magic, but a powerful combination of mathematics and algorithms.
+It's a subset of artificial intelligence that focuses on creating systems that can learn and improve from experience without being explicitly programmed.
+At its core, machine learning involves using mathematical models to find patterns in data and make predictions or decisions based on those patterns.

 ## Machine Learning System Design

 What is the Machine Learning Problem?